Josh Green wins Hawaii's Democratic primary for governor

-HONOLULU (AP) — Lt.
-Gov. Josh Green on Saturday won the Democratic primary for Hawaii governor, defeating U.S. Rep. Kaiali’i Kahele and former Hawaii first lady Vicky Cayetano.
+HONOLULU (AP) — Hawaii's Lt.
+Gov. Josh Green on Saturday won the Democratic primary to be the state's next governor after a hard-fought race against U.S. Rep. Kaiali’i Kahele and former Hawaii first lady Vicky Cayetano.

-Green has served as second-in-command to Hawaii Gov. David Ige for the past four years.
+Green has served as second-in-command for the past four years to Hawaii Gov. David Ige, who has already served two terms and isn't eligible to run for reelection.

-Ige has served two four-year terms and is ineligible to run again.
-The winner of the Democratic primary would be the favorite to win the general election in the liberal state.
+The winner of the Democratic primary is favored to win the general election in the liberal state.

 Former Lt.
 Gov. James R. “Duke” Aiona won the Republican primary for governor, defeating mixed martial arts championship fighter B.J.
 Penn and Honolulu City Councilperson Heidi Tsuneyoshi.